thephez/docs-core/docs/examples/testing-applications.md

 Developer networks (devnets) have some aspects of testnet and some aspects of regtest.
 Unlike testnet, multiple independent devnets can be created and coexist without interference.
 Devnets can consist of nodes running on the same computer, on a small private network, or distributed across the internet.

 Each devnet is identified by a name which is hardened into a "devnet genesis" block that is automatically positioned at height 1.
-Validation rules ensure that a <<glossary:node>> from `devnet=test1` will not accept blocks from `devnet=test2`.
-This is done by checking the expected devnet <<glossary:genesis block>>.
+Validation rules ensure that a [node](../resources/glossary.md#node) from `devnet=test1` will not accept blocks from `devnet=test2`.
+This is done by checking the expected devnet [genesis block](../resources/glossary.md#genesis-block).
 Also, the devnet name is put into the sub-version field of the [`version` message](../reference/p2p-network-control-messages.md#version).
-If a node connects to the wrong <<glossary:network>>, it will immediately be disconnected.
+If a node connects to the wrong [network](../resources/glossary.md#network), it will immediately be disconnected.

 The genesis block of the devnet is the same as the one from regtest.
-This starts the devnet with a very low <<glossary:difficulty>>, allowing quick generation of a sufficient balance to create a <<glossary:masternode>>.
+This starts the devnet with a very low [difficulty](../resources/glossary.md#difficulty), allowing quick generation of a sufficient balance to create a [masternode](../resources/glossary.md#masternode).

 ### Configuration